jdleslie/fuse-faux-letterpress/README.md

 # fuse-faux-letterpress
-Faux Letterpress printing with Fiskars Fuse, see the GitHub wiki for [project notes](https://github.com/jdleslie/fuse-faux-letterpress/wiki) and to share your experiences and results.
+Faux Letterpress printing with Fiskars Fuse, see the GitHub wiki for [project notes](https://github.com/jdleslie/fuse-faux-letterpress/wiki).
+This is how I printed wedding invitations, programs, etc. in 2015.

+Did you find this helpful?
+Share your results!

+Questions welcome via GitHub Issue Tracker

 ## Brayer Support